Aquatic Species Restoration Plan

-Salmon and other aquatic species in the Chehalis River Basin are declining in the face of habitat loss and climate change.
-The Chehalis Basin is one of the few major river basins in Washington without any federally-listed endangered salmon.
+Salmon and other aquatic species in the Chehalis River basin are declining in the face of habitat loss and climate change.
+The Chehalis basin is one of the few major river basins in Washington without any federally-listed endangered salmon at this time.
 The basin also supports the highest diversity of amphibian species anywhere in the state.

-The Aquatic Species Restoration Plan (ASRP) is one of the key components of the Chehalis Basin Strategy.
-It is a science-based plan designed to help restore aquatic species habitat and enhance local economies.
-It is designed to efficiently and effectively rebuild and protect a productive ecosystem that is also resilient to climate change impacts.
+The Aquatic Species Restoration Program (ASRP) is one of the key components of the Chehalis Basin Strategy.
+It is a science-based program designed to help restore aquatic species habitat and enhance local economies.
+It is designed to efficiently and effectively rebuild and protect a productive ecosystem that is also resilient to the impacts of climate change including flooding, drought, sea level rise and shoreline erosion.

 The ASRP is administered by the Chehalis Basin Board, which is comprised of representatives from local and tribal governments, Ecology's Office of the Chehalis Basin and other state agencies, as well as agricultural, environmental, and economic interests that present a diversity of opinion and experience.

-The Chehalis Basin is one of the only remaining river basins in Washington where no salmon species are currently listed as threatened or endangered.
-It is also home to the most diverse mix of amphibian species in the state, including Oregon spotted frog, a threatened species under the Endangered Species Act, and many other native fish and wildlife species.
+The Chehalis River basin is one of the only remaining river basins in Washington where no salmon species are currently listed as threatened or endangered.
+It is also home to the most diverse mix of amphibian species in the state, including the Oregon spotted frog, a threatened species under the federal Endangered Species Act, as well as many other native fish and wildlife species.

 However, the basin's ecosystem has been substantially changed from its historical conditions through modifications to the environment.
 This includes removal of wood from rivers, use of splash dams, stream channel straightening, and removal of riparian forests.
 Many of these actions disconnected the rivers in the basin from their previous side channels and floodplain wetlands.
 It also reduced cover, shading, and aquatic habitat area.

-- Shifts in weather patterns due to climate change, including drier summer weather patterns, low streamflow, and warmer water temperatures.
+- Shifts in weather patterns due to climate change including drier summer weather, lower stream flows, and warmer water temperatures.

 - Loss of critical habitat affecting native fish, mammals, amphibians, birds, and other species.